-1. How does the Society intend to improve the underlying profitability of the Society, which has been in decline since 2016?
+Question Response How does the Society intend to improve the underlying profitability of the Society, which has been in decline since 2016?
 The Society will leverage the investment it has made in people, processes and infrastructure over the past few years to deliver its five year business plan for profitable growth.
 Through the delivery of new products, services and increased distribution for its members, the Society will maximise opportunities whilst effectively controlling the cost base to ensure sustainability and future profits for its members.

-2. Despite the COVID-19 disruption and the wider economic implications is it still the board's intention to offer a full current account and if so when is this likely to be offered to members and the wider general public?
+Despite the COVID-19 disruption and the wider economic implications is it still the board's intention to offer a full current account and if so when is this likely to be offered to members and the wider general public?
 Over the past months, access to banking services have been severely disrupted by the COVID-19 pandemic, with heavy reliance on digital solutions where usual physical operations have been unavailable.
 The Board believe that by remaining committed to the delivery of a current account that is operated online and via a mobile App we can deliver new solutions to members that complement our existing suite of products and distribution channels.
 The Board also acknowledges the impact COVID-19 has had on resource availability both within the Society and our selected partners and has taken the decision to review our planned launch for the current account.
 The Society now feel that it is more appropriate to delay the launch until early 2021 to give time for the impact of COVID-19 to be fully understood, including any further disruption that may result if the predicted second wave of the virus is realised.

-- 3. (a) Please can the Board provide more colour on the Society's work to improve its operational efficiency and remove unnecessary cost to deliver better value for members?
-Does the Society have an active cost-optimisation plan; and benchmark itself against its peer group?
-Particularly, given the intent the Board has signalled to invest/expand in its branch network as a differentiator, how does the Society plan to remain cost-competitive particularly given the rise of digital only competitors? - (b) Please can the Board provide detail on the Society's support for reducing systemic racial inequality; and whether any working groups have been setup internally to promote greater diversity and inclusion within both the Society's colleague base, but also increasing the diversity of our membership base as a whole? - (c) Finally, please can you provide some greater colour on the economic projections the Society has chosen to use when modelling loan-loss reserves, and how this data is obtained? - (a) As part of the Societies five year strategic plan, it has sub strategies that cover operational efficiency and digital servicing that are currently delivering initiatives such as online mortgage rate switch and online savings bond maturities.
-The Society has also invested in the development of a Continuous Improvement (CI) function within the business and this is resourced to deliver across a broad range of initiatives including business process re-engineering accompanied by the enhancement of the CI culture within the business.
+1. Please can the Board provide more colour on the Society's work to improve its operational efficiency and remove unnecessary cost to deliver better value for members?
+Does the Society have an active costoptimisation plan; and benchmark itself against its peer group?
+Particularly, given the intent the Board has signalled to invest/expand in its branch network as a differentiator, how does the Society plan to remain 1.
+As part of the Society's five year strategic plan, it has sub strategies that cover operational efficiency and digital servicing that are currently delivering initiatives such as online mortgage rate switch and online savings bond maturities.
+The Society has also invested in the development of a Continuous Improvement (CI) function within the business and this is resourced to deliver across a broad range of initiatives including business process reengineering accompanied by the enhancement of the CI culture within the business.
 The Society has also recently embarked on a Robotic Process Automation (RPA) programme that looks to deliver wide ranging operational efficiencies to the Society.
-It continues to benchmark all areas of performance against both peer Societies and the wider industry. - (b) The Society is committed to embracing diversity and promoting equality of opportunity in all its forms including racial equality.
+It continues to benchmark all areas of performance against both peer Societies and the wider industry. cost-competitive particularly given the rise of digital only competitors?
+2. Please can the Board provide detail on the Society's support for reducing systemic racial inequality; and whether any working groups have been setup internally to promote 2.
+The Society is committed to embracing diversity and promoting equality of opportunity in all its forms including racial equality.
 Our Diversity and Inclusion Policy seeks to add value to the Society by contributing to colleague well-being and engagement.
-Some of our current diversity and inclusion work includes: - Our colleague forum which is made up of representatives from across the Society.
+Some of our current diversity and inclusion work includes: Our colleague forum which is made up of representatives from across the Society.
 The forum has a standing agenda item to discuss diversity related ideas at every meeting; these relate to both colleague and member related initiatives.
-Colleagues are actively encouraged to suggest and feedback on any diversity related initiatives. - We publish relevant articles on our Intranet, recently we posted about the Black Lives Matter movement and included suggested reading materials, videos and podcasts.
+Colleagues are actively encouraged to suggest.